kehu8802/learngit/readme.txt

 Git is a version control system.
 Git is free software.

-git is very different.
-hello
+Creating a new branch is quick.